PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 # MongoDB Collections
-Once your connection and database are defined, you will be working with a Collection to create, update, delete and query documents within that collection.
+Once your connection and database are defined, you will be working with a collection to create, update, delete, and query documents within that collection.

 A collection can be defined either by "cascading" through defining the connection client, the database then the collection: